Academic Excellence CenterNovember 15, 2021 2021-11-30 7:12

 About PAC University’s Academic Success Center (ASC)

 The Academic Success Center was established at the beginning of 2017 but gained considerable momentum in April 2017 when it conducted its first Tutorship Intensive Training Program.
-ASC exists to assist students develop academic rigor in their pursuit for excellence especially in the area of writing.
+ASC exists to assist students to develop academic rigor in their pursuit of excellence especially in the area of writing.
 Here, students are encouraged to think about their own progress and development as they reflect on their preparedness for the demands of higher education and the study habits and practices that will propel them towards this desired end.

-The main focus is ‘English Language and Writing Skills Enhancement’ where students learn the fundamentals of writing such as paragraph and sentence skills, Language skills, organizational patterns, writing accuracy and fluency among others.
+The main focus is ‘English Language and Writing Skills Enhancement’ where students learn the fundamentals of writing such as paragraph and sentence skills, Language skills, organizational patterns, writing accuracy, and fluency among others.